-The penetration for each model of pre-diluter shall be determined as described in paragraph A.8.2.2.4.
-The final system penetration (pre-diluter, PTT and VPR) shall not decrease 20% the requirements of paragraph A.8.1.3.3.6.
+The penetration for each model of pre-diluter shall be determined as described in paragraph A.8.2.2.4 separately or in combination with the VPR.
+The final system penetration (pre-diluter, PTT and VPR) shall not decrease 10% the requirements of paragraph A.8.1.3.3.6.

-The particle concentration reduction factors of each pre-diluter shall be determined as described in paragraph A.8.2.2.2.
-The complete system (pre-diluter, PTT and VPR) shall not exceed 10% for 50 nm, 20% for 30 nm, and 30% for 15 nm (if applicable) the requirements of paragraph A.8.1.3.3.4.
+The particle concentration reduction factors of each pre-diluter shall be determined as described in paragraph A.8.2.2.2 separately or in combination with the VPR and shall be taken into account in the calculation of the emissions.
+The complete system (pre-diluter, PTT and VPR) shall not exceed 0% for 50 nm, 10% for 30 nm, and 25% for 15 nm (if applicable) the fr(di)/fr(100) ratio requirements of paragraph A.8.1.3.3.4.

 The pre-diluter shall be calibrated or validated at the same time intervals as the VPR, as given in paragraph A.8.2.2.1.